 Diego Simeone Issues Update on Lookman’s Injury Ahead of Key UCL Clash vs Arsenal

-- Atletico Madrid head coach Diego Simeone has provided an update on Ademola Lookman’s injury
+- Atletico Madrid head coach Diego Simeone gave an update on Ademola Lookman’s injury

 - Lookman was substituted in the 62nd minute of the Copa del Rey final due to an adductor injury

-- Atletico will host Arsenal in the UEFA Champions League semi-final first leg at the Metropolitano
+- Atletico will host Arsenal in the first leg of the UEFA Champions League semi-final at the Metropolitano

 Atletico Madrid boss Diego Simeone has provided the latest update on Ademola Lookman’s injury ahead of the UEFA Champions League semi-final.

-Simeone substituted Lookman in the 62nd minute of the Copa del Rey final loss to Real Sociedad, raising questions over his usual one-hour mark substitution.
+Simeone substituted Lookman in the 62nd minute of the Copa del Rey final loss to Real Sociedad, raising questions regarding his typical one-hour mark substitution.

 Source: Getty Images